oist/optinist/docs/utils/tutorials.md

 <img width="200px" src="../_static/tutorials/fig10.1_buttons.png" alt="Whole" />
 </p>

 Clicking on PARAM shows the parameters.
 Edit this as you like.
-The names and the types and the default values of the parameters are the same as the original algorithms.
+The names, types and the default values of the parameters are the same as the original algorithms.
 Refer to the original documentation to confirm the meaning of the parameters.
 Here is the [link list](LINK TO LINKLIST).

 <br>
 <p align="left">
 <img width="200px" src="../_static/tutorials/fig10_parameters.png" alt="Whole" />
 </p>

 OUTPUT button is for the quick check of the result.
 The button becomes effective after the successful execution of the pipeline.
-[Here](#visualzing-images-and-plots) explains a details of the charts.
+[Here](#visualzing-images-and-plots) explains the details of the charts.

 ### running pipelines